Pebit/Chess-in-JAVA/README.md

 # Chess in Java
 This is a basic console-based Chess game written in Java.

 The project was initially focused on implementing core Chess mechanics correctly.
-After that, the plan is to introduce a special "Duck" piece that can be moved after every turn to block the opponent, adding a unique twist to standard gameplay.

 Currently, the game does **not** have a graphical interface.
 Instead, the board is printed to the console using standard Chess notation symbols: